LeikvollE/TDT4173-2020-Group12/README.md

 The jupyter notebook Demo.ipynb demonstrates use of our code.
 By switching the commenting in section \[6\] of the notebook, PCA can be used on MNIST, courtesy of scikit-learn.

 The files mnist.py and stars.py load and prepare thedatses.
 The main function in stars.py computes the heuristics which were highlighted in our podcast.

+The best of n runs enhancement is set in the last parameter of the kmeans and kmeanspp functions (in the notebook n is currently set to 1).